rusito-23/mobile_unet_segmentation/README.md

 iOS application that uses the [Core](#core) to perform background segmentation in iOS devices.
 This application was set to work with `arch64` only.
 It uses OpenCV, using the Cocoapods dependency manager.
 To set up, run `pod install` in `rtios` root folder.
 The `model.tflite` file needs to be copied into `rtios/rtios` folder as well.

-### TODO's
+### TODO

-- error handling in the Core (use custom exceptions?)
+- CORE error handling
-- background replacement for iOS app
+- Improve FPS:
+    - don't blur using the real frame size (~1024).
+The blur should be made using the frame downscaled to ~512
-- precict the mask in background, but blur in main thread
+    - don't perform blur & mask prediction in same thread, instead, save predicted mask and blur in separated thread
-- maybe perform the thread handling in C++
+- perform the thread handling in C++ (is this possible?)
+- Generate a new synthetic dataset (maybe MaskRCNN) to get better background replacement results (generate dataset using selfies and videoconference scenarios)